-There are four broad-winged damselflies (Calopterygidae) found in Wisconsin.
+The four broad-winged damselflies (Calopterygidae) found in Wisconsin.

 3 Groups To The Damsel Family

-This page features the four species in the broad-winged damselfly family that visit Wisconsin.
+This page features the four species in the broad-winged damselfly family that visit Wisconsin

 Male and females have a similar green metallic appearance and glossy black wings.
 The difference between the male and female is females have white pseudostigma spots on their wings.

 Take notice of its bright red upper body, striking red eyes, and black webbing in the clear wings.
 The tail of the damselfly has prominent striping in a black and tan pattern.

-Smoky Rubyspot (Hetaerina titia) are common in the Southern United States.
-Only found a few times in the Southern half of Wisconsin, along the Illinois border.
+Smoky Rubyspot (Hetaerina titia) is common in the Southern United States.
+The damsel is found a few times in the Southern half of Wisconsin, along the Illinois border.

 Sharing Is Caring.
 Pin Me.

-AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission when you purchase from them, at no additional cost to you.
+AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission at no additional cost to you.
 Thank you for supporting this site!